-This engine uses the YAMAHA PRECISION BLEND SYSTEM, which provides superior lubrication by ensuring the proper oil ratio for all operating conditions.
-No fuel premixing is needed (except during break-in/running-in).
+This engine uses the oil injection system, which provides superior lubrication by ensuring the proper oil ratio for all operating conditions.
+No fuel premixing is needed (except during break-in).
 Simply pour gasoline into the fuel tank and oil into the oil tank.

-Convenient indicator segments indicate condition of the oil supply.
-Refer to oil warning system.
+Convenient indicator segments indicate the status of the oil supply.
+For details on reading the indicator segments, see "Oil level indicator" in this chapter.

-To fill the engine oil into the oil tanks, proceed as follows:
+To fill the engine oil tank, proceed as follows:

-Do not add gasoline (Petrol) to the oil tank.
+Do not add gasoline into the oil tank.
 Fire or explosion could result.

-Engine oil tank capacity:
+Engine oil tank capacity: See Chapter 4, "Specifications."